PFC Frederick C. Murphy, Our Facility's Namesake

 In addition to the Medal of Honor, Murphy was also awarded a Purple Heart, a Bronze Star, a Good Conduct Medal, an American Campaign Medal, a European Campaign Medal, and a World War II Victory Medal.

-An additional honor posthumously bestowed upon Murphy was the dedication of a hospital for World War II veterans returning from overseas service.
+Pfc.
+Murphy would be further honored posthumously with the dedication of an Army hospital for World War II veterans returning from overseas service.

-Murphy General Hospital in Waltham, MA, was first designated as the Boston Area Station Hospital.
+The Frederick C. Murphy Army Hospital in Waltham, Massachusetts, was first designated as the Boston Area Station Hospital.
 It was activated in February 1944, officially opened in July 1944, and designated the Waltham Regional Hospital in September 1944.
 The Hospital was built on a 93-acre plot of land, and consisted of 44 individual buildings all connected by enclosed heated corridors.

 The Surgeon General and War Department recommended the hospital be renamed in honor of Pfc.
 Frederick C. Murphy, and it was so designated in June, 1946.

-The dedication took place on Patriots' Day, April 18,1994, and was attended by Frederick Murphy's widow Virginia Bresnahan, their daughter Susan Campbell, Murphy’s grandchildren Michael, Michelle and Melisa Campbell, and Murphy’s sister Sally Young.
-Rep. Edward J. Markey and Sen. Edward M. Kennedy spoke at the ceremony to an audience that included veterans from various World War II army divisions and members of Murphy's own 65th Infantry Division.
+Members of Pfc.
+Murphy's family attending the ceremony included his widow Virginia Bresnahan, their daughter Susan Campbell, their grandchildren Michael, Michelle and Melisa Campbell, and his sister Sally Young.
+Rep. Markey and Sen. Kennedy addressed the audience that included many World War II veterans, including fellow members of Murphy's 65th Infantry Division.